Campfires, Courage, & Convicts

 Mae, Dottie, and the rest of the Laundry Club Ladies start poking around into the Bourbon King’s complicated life and soon find out there’s more than bourbon underneath the lid of a bourbon barrel.

-Campfire, Courage, & Convicts
+Campfires, Courage, & Convicts

 Book 27 in the Camper & Criminals Cozy Mystery Series

-Campfire, Courage, & Convicts
+Campfires, Courage, & Convicts